Tejas-1704/Hackoverflow/README.md

 # Health and Wellness App for Urban Dwellers
-## Instructions to use the website
+## Instructions to use the website:

 * You just need the frontend file to run website as backend api's are hosted on pythonanywhere
 * clone the repository